ritayadav/myownBlog/_posts/2018-1-13-Move-Your-Home-Folder-to-Another-Partition.md

 These are steps to create partion.

-1. Press n to create new partion
+1. Press n to create new partion;
 2. Enter value of partion type;
 3. Enter the value of first cylinder or just press enter;
-4. Enter the value partion size
+4. Enter the value partion size;
 5. Enter w to write partion table

 Partion is read now we should format it to use.